esciencecenter-digital-skills/workshop-metadata/ds-gpu/syllabus-exp.md

 - Accelerate NumPy primitives with CuPy
 - Accelerate Python code with Numba
 - Accelerate Python code with PyTorch
+- Write portable code for NVIDIA and AMD GPUs
 - Understand the fundamentals of CUDA and HIP
 - Improve performance using auto-tuning
 - Gain insights into the energy-efficiency of GPU code